pmiguelpinto90/ShiftDisplay/README.md

   `alignment`: alignment of the value or valueReal on the display;
   constant `ALIGN_LEFT`, `ALIGN_RIGHT` or `ALIGN_CENTER`;
-  if not defined, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.
+  if not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

   `decimalPlaces`: number of digits following the decimal point;
-  if not defined, the default is 2.
+  if not specified, the default is 2.

   `customs`: array of bytes initialized with the custom characters to set, in 7seg format, each byte is a character on the display, from left to right;
   array length must match display size.